-8. PEDNR WG Survey & Potential Options for Consideration
+8. PEDNR WG Survey & Potential Options for

+Consideration

-In order to assess the views of the WG members and determine where there might be agreement or consensus on a possible approach forward, a survey was conducted amongst the WG membership.
+In order to assess the views of the WG members and determine where there might be agreement or consensus on a possible approach forward, a survey was conducted in preparation for the Initial Report amongst the WG membership.
 Based on the initial results, a drafting team (a subset of the WG) was convened to refine the survey, including a selection of possible remedies.
 This section describes the refined survey, the options considered, and the poll results.